 2018 Domaine Alain Burguet Chambertin ‘Clos de Bèze’ Grand Cru

-Practicing organic viticulture, converting to biodynamic, hand-harvested, native yeast fermentation, unfined/unfiltered and only 100 cases produced.
+Practicing organic viticulture, hand-harvested, native yeast fermentation, unfined/unfiltered and only 100 cases produced.

 - Tasting Notes tart red cherry, orange peel, violets, underbrush, baking spices